James4Ever0/notes/collect info of hack tools.md

 using `apt` one can retrieve package infos with simple command. find main metapackages like `parrot-tools-full` (parrot) and `` (kali) first, then retrieve dependency trees.

 parrotos has [index.db](https://mirrors.tuna.tsinghua.edu.cn/parrot/index.db) which you can retrieve info from there.

+## nuget

+we can search in cli tool and web interface.

+the web interface seems allowing us to do some traversal on the parameter: `https://www.nuget.org/packages?page=<pagenum>&sortBy=relevance`

+keep in mind the pagenum cannot be so big.

+## maven

+there are tools for interacting with maven search api.

+you can retrieve "pom.xml" to get package info like homepage and description.

+## npm

+there's a [repo](https://github.com/nice-registry/all-the-package-names) storing up-to-date package names on github